gabrielmotablima/Artificial_Intelligence/Machine Learning/Supervised Learning/Classification/K-Nearest Neighbors/README.md

         ![Data2](Illustrations/Data2.png)

         iii.
-We get the K nearest data:
+We get the K nearest data.
+Suppose we choose K equal to 4, in this case:

         ![Data3](Illustrations/Data3.png)

         iv.
-The new data is classified based on the class with the most data among the K samples:
+The new data is classified based on the class with the most data among the 4 samples:

         ![Zoom](Illustrations/Zoom.png)